SHAIKHANIF2004/NETFLIX-CLONE/README.md

 # NETFLIX-CLONE
-This is netflix clone using html and css
+This is netflix clone using html and css.